julianamedeiros/SQL-Retail-Analysis/README.md

 on s.storeid = t.storeid
 where s.country = 'Portugal'
 ```
-**Adressing data quality issues**
+## **Adressing data quality issues**

-Some data on return invoices are duplicated (the same value twice, or some of the products being returned twice), causing returns to exceed purchase (one invoice should have only one invoice total, but the issue cuases one invoice to have two or more invoice total, caused by the some product being counted twice).
-The problem is probablt related to data entry.
-My solution is to relate each sale with its return in a view, but keeping only the max (min is used in the query since its a negative value) returned value to each invoice (we then avoid duplication of the entire invoice, or duplication of some returned products).
+Some of the return invoices in the dataset are duplicated, causing returns to exceed the purchase value.
+This happens because a single invoice may have multiple return entries, leading to inflated return totals.
+The issue likely stems from data entry errors, where products are counted multiple times as returned.

+To address this, I created a view that relates each sale to its return, keeping only the maximum (or minimum, in the case of negative values) return amount for each invoice.
+This ensures that no invoice or product is duplicated in the return calculations.

 ```sql
 CREATE VIEW pt_revenue AS
 with sales as(